ansible/ansible-documentation/docs/docsite/rst/community/collection_contributors/collection_requirements.rst

 Python Compatibility
 ====================

-A collection MUST be developed and tested using the below Python requirements as Ansible supports a wide variety of machines.

-The collection SHOULD adhere to the tips at :ref:`ansible-and-python-3`.
+In addition to the Python requirements specified in this section, collections SHOULD adhere to the tips at :ref:`ansible-and-python-3`.

 .. _coll_python_reqs: